vectorgrp/XCPlite/README.md

 Designed exclusively for **Ethernet transport** (TCP/UDP with jumbo frames), XCPlite solves the challenges of measurement and calibration in systems with true parallelism and multithreading:

 - **Thread-safe & lock-free** - Consistent data acquisition and parameter modification across multiple cores
-- **Memory-safe** - Measure and calibrate variables in any storage location: stack, heap, thread-local, or global
+- **Memory-safe** - Measure and calibrate variables in any storage location: stack, heap, thread-local, and global
 - **Runtime A2L generation** - Define events, parameters, and metadata as code; A2L description file generated and uploaded automatically
 - **Complex type support** - Handle basic types, structs, arrays, and nested structures
 - **Calibration segments** - Page switching, consistent atomic modification, and parameter persistence (freeze)
 - **PTP timestamps** - Prepared for high-precision synchronized timestamps

-The API provides instrumentation macros for developers to mark measurement points and calibration parameters.
-Thread safety and data consistency are guaranteed even in high-load multicore scenarios.
+The API provides instrumentation macros for developers to define measurement points, calibration parameters, and meta data.
+Lock-free implementation ensures thread safety and data consistency without blocking latencies, even under high contention on multicore systems.

 Optimized for 64-bit architectures, compatible with 32-bit platforms.
 Requires C11 (C++20 for C++ support).
 Serves as the C library foundation for [XCP-Lite Rust](https://github.com/vectorgrp/xcp-lite).